Bikur Cholim Synagogue

-The Bikur Cholim Synagogue is a historic religious building at 1545 Iranistan Avenue in Bridgeport, Connecticut.
+The Bikur Cholim Synagogue is a historic religious building at 1545 Iranistan Avenue in Bridgeport, Connecticut, in the United States.
 Built about 1894 for a Congregational church, it housed two different Jewish congregations from 1929 to 1989.
 After serving as a commercial establishment for a time, it now houses a Seventh-day Adventist congregation.
-The building is a distinctive example of the Shingle Style of architecture, and was listed on the National Register of Historic Places in 1995.
+The building is a distinctive example of the Shingle style of architecture, and was listed on the National Register of Historic Places in 1995.

 Description and history

 The former Bikur Cholim Synagogue is located on Bridgeport's west side, at the northwest corner of Maplewood and Iranistan Avenues.
 It is a single-story frame structure, with its main section covered by a gabled roof.
 A polygonal apse section projects toward Maplewood Avenue from the main section, with the entrance in a transept section projecting toward Iranistan Avenue from the junction of these two sections.
 The exterior is now mostly clad in synthetic siding, with the northeastern end of the building finished in brick.